 Computer security, or the lack thereof, has made many headlines recently.
 In this article we'll look at how bad things are and what you, as a software developer, can do about it.
 It will help get you started or hopefully give you some new ideas if you're already doing some security work.

 Security audits are an important part of IT security programs.
 In this article, authors highlight the challenges in cloud computing business models, based on interviews with cloud security auditors.
 They talk about the challenges in the areas of transparency, encryption and colocation and domain-tailored audits as ideal solution in the new model.

 In this article, authors discuss how enterprise, software, and security architects can improve software assurance by using the enterprise architecture to promulgate the software security controls.
 They also talk about other security model components like threat modeling, attack trees, secure design patterns, and misuse cases.

 This article describes what ‘Evo’ is at core, and how it is different from other Agile practices, and why ‘done’ should mean ‘value delivered to stakeholders’.
 1

 One of the largest areas of development waste are poorly formed requirements.
 This post presents a very simple technique that can be applied to all user stories to improve quality and reduce waste.
 3

 In this article, author discusses three techniques to defend against malicious users in software systems.
-These techniques includes creating personas to think strategically about the mischief a malicious user might attempt, misuse cases used to determine how the software should respond to unintended use, and activity diagrams annotated with security concerns.
+The techniques includes creating personas, misuse cases and annotated activity diagrams.

 Chris Haddad explains in this article what Shadow IT is, what role it plays in the enterprise and why Enterprise IT needs to embrace it, adapt and address Shadow IT requirements, autonomy, and goals.